apache/gravitino/docs/how-to-sign-releases.md

 license: "This software is licensed under the Apache License version 2."
 ---

-These instructions provide a guide to signing and verifying Gravitino releases to enhance the security of releases.
+These instructions provide a guide to signing and verifying Apache Gravitino releases to enhance the security of releases.
 A signed release enables people to confirm the author of the release and guarantees that the code hasn't been altered.

 ## Prerequisites